Journal of Guidance, Control, and Dynamics

 A parafoil controlled by parafoil brake deflection offers a lightweight and space-efficient control mechanism for autonomous placement of air-dropped payloads to specified ground coordinates.
 The work reported here investigates control issues for a parafoil and payload system with left and right parafoil brakes used as the control mechanism.
 It is shown that parafoil and payload systems can exhibit two basic modes of lateral control, namely,roll and skid steering.
 These two modes of lateral steering generate lateral response in opposite directions.
 For example, a roll steer configuration turns left when the right parafoil brake is activated, whereas a skid steer configuration turns right under the same control input.
 In transition between roll and skid lateral steering, the lateral response is zero, and the system becomes uncontrollable.Angle of incidence, canopy curvature of the parafoil, and magnitude of brake deflections are important design parameters for a controllable parafoil and payload system and greatly effect control response, including whether the basic lateral control mode is roll or skid steering.
 It is shown how the steering mode switches when fundamental design parameters are altered and as the magnitude of the brake deflection increases.
 The mode of directional control transitions toward roll steering as the canopy curvature decreases or the angle of incidence becomes more negative.
 The mode of directional control transitions away from the roll steering mode as the magnitude of the brake deflection increases, and for “large” brake deflections most parafoils will always skid steer.

 Slegers, Nathan and Costello, Mark, "Aspects of Control for a Parafoil and Payload System" (2003).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 3.